Optimizing model-agnostic Random Subspace ensembles: Results

 \section{Results}

+We compare below PRS against several baselines and state-of-the-art methods on simulated (Section \ref{sec:simulated}) and real (Section \ref{sec:real}) problems.
+We then conduct two additional experiments, on MNIST (Section \ref{sec:mnist}) and gene network inference (Section \ref{sec:grn}), to highlight the benefit of incorporating a problem-specific regularization term.

-As base model $f_\bz$, we used either a CART decision tree \cite{cartbook}, a $k$-nearest neighbors (kNN) model \cite{altman92} with $k=5$ or a support vector machine (SVM) \cite{boser92} with a radial basis function kernel and the (inverse) regularization parameter $C$ set to 1.
+As base model $f_\bz$, we used either a CART decision tree \cite{cartbook}, a $k$-nearest neighbors (kNN) model \cite{altman92} with $k=5$ or a support vector machine (SVM) \cite{boser92} with a radial basis function kernel.
+All the hyper-parameters of these base models were set to the default values used in the scikit-learn library \cite{scikit-learn}

-We report the predictive performance with the mean square error for regression problems and the misclassification rate for classification problems.
-A ranking of features can be obtained by sorting them by decreasing value of optimized importances $\balpha$.
+We report the predictive performance with the $R^2$ score for regression problems and the accuracy for classification problems.
+For PRS a ranking of features can be obtained by sorting them by decreasing value of importances~$\balpha$.
 If the relevant variables are known, the feature ranking can be evaluated using the area under the precision-recall curve (AUPR).
 A perfect ranking (i.e. all the relevant features have a higher importance than the irrelevant ones) yields an AUPR of 1, while a random ranking has an AUPR close to the proportion of relevant features.

-We compare our approach to three baselines: the standard RSB method, Random Forest (RF) and Gradient Boosting with Decision Trees (GBDT).
-When evaluating feature rankings, we also compare ourselves to Estimation of Distribution Algorithms (EDA).
+We compare PRS to the following methods: the standard Random Subspace (RS), Random Forest (RF), Gradient Boosting with Decision Trees (GBDT), and RaSE.
 Implementation details for all the methods are provided in Appendix~\ref{sec:implementation}.